Are you facing the Establishing a database connection error in WordPress?

 Make sure to delete this file credentials_test.php afterward.

-This can happen from time to time because hundreds of tables are constantly being added and removed by new themes and plugins.
+Sometimes, your database is just corrupted.
+This can happen because hundreds of tables are constantly being added and removed by new themes and plugins.

 If that is the case, WordPress has a database repair mode that you can use.
 Just add this piece of code at the end of the wp-config.php file.